Chapter 5:

 Ren answered.

 Heavy, ragged breaths came through the other line.
-“Don’t talk… Listen.
+“Don’t talk...
 I’ve never asked anything from you before.
 I saved you that night, and never expected anything in return.
 Now, I’m begging you.
 Please.
 My granddaughter.
 Protect Haru.”

-The call ended.
-His grip tightened before he realized it—plastic groaned, glass spider-webbing beneath his thumb.
+His grip tightened before he realized it.
+Plastic groaned, glass spider-webbing beneath his thumb.
 Hayate had kept him safe.
-Fed him.
-Given him a home in this strange, new world.
+Given him a place in this world.
+He glanced back to the courtyard.
+Midori was gone, having run into the nearby classroom.

 The creatures clustered at the far end, sealing off the hallway that connected the two buildings.